Plan Your Rules

 - Allow – Security Enforced – Umbrella enforces its security features and blocks access to known malicious destinations even when allowed by the rule.
 If you chose Allow – Security Enforced, Override Security becomes available.
 See Override Security.

 - Warn – Umbrella displays a Warn page that a user must click through before accessing a requested destination.
 Access to a requested destination is limited to one hour.
 After one hour, the Warn page reappears and the user must click through again to access the requested destination.
 When chosen, the destination types Application Settings and Destination Lists are unavailable.
+You must enable HTTPS Inspection to enforce Warn.

 - Block – Umbrella displays a Block page and access to the requested destination is denied.